-When you call tech support, you’re probably going to get the same response every single time: “Have you tried turning it off and on again?”
-There’s a reason that this happens so often, and it’s because restarting your computer is a great, low-tech way to resolve some basic issues with your system.
-However, it’s still good to be cautious about more serious issues that a reboot won’t fix.
+Tech support usually asks this question first because rebooting is a quick, low-tech way to resolve some basic issues with your system.
+However, there are many serious issues that a reboot won’t fix.
 We’ll walk you through what a reboot does, and it can be effective at fixing minor issues with your PC.

 When you restart your PC, it can resolve a surprising number of problems.
-According to HowToGeek, most problems that lead to the failure of a Windows operating system are caused by bad code (code that’s not being processed for whatever reason).
-This can be caused by something as simple as a failing driver or a hardware failure.
-Either way, something went wrong, and if this code isn’t processed properly, it can lead to what’s known as the “blue screen of death.”
+According to HowToGeek, most problems that lead to the failure of a Windows operating system are caused by code errors, which can be caused by something as simple as a failing driver or hardware.
+If this code isn’t processed properly, it can lead to sluggishness, freeze-ups, or the dreaded “blue screen of death.”

-Restarting your PC provides the operating system an opportunity to process the code properly and proceed as intended.
-Hopefully the problem works itself out, and you’ll be able to use the PC without further incident.
+Restarting your PC lets the operating system start fresh, reprocess the code properly, and perhaps proceed without further incident.
 In general, you can restart your computer whenever you’re experiencing poor computer performance.
-This gives your PC the chance to start fresh, and hopefully move forward with minimal complications.

 Common Issues Solved By a System Restart

-If you’re still having issues with your technology, be sure to contact the professional IT technicians at Quikteks.
+If you’re still having issues with your technology, be sure to contact the professional IT technicians at Quikteks: (973) 882-4644.